 Accelerated BA/MA Program

 Beginning in the fall 2020, Conflict Resolution offers an accelerated BA/MA program.
-This allows Georgetown University undergraduate students from any major within the Georgetown College (new window) to apply to earn their BA from Georgetown and their MA in Conflict Resolution in as little as five years.
+This allows Georgetown University undergraduate students from any major within the Georgetown University College of Arts & Sciences to apply to earn their BA from Georgetown and their MA in Conflict Resolution in as little as five years.

 The accelerated BA/MA program elements include:

-- BA/MA students complete all requirements for their undergraduate major in the Georgetown College and receive a BA, in general, after four years of study.
+- BA/MA students complete all requirements for their undergraduate major in the Georgetown University College of Arts & Sciences and receive a BA, in general, after four years of study.

 - Students complete all requirements for the MA in Conflict Resolution, and receive their MA after the completion of their fifth year of study at Georgetown.